MeaCulpitt/SignalCast/docs/Miner.md

 * **Input (From Subnet 93 / Validators):**
    * `Asset_UID`: The unique identifier of the content on SN93.
    * `Target_Account_List (TAL)`: A JSON array of corporate domains (e.g., `["competitor.com", "target-client.com"]`).
-   * `Brief_Context`: Semantic metadata describing the advertiser's pain points and USP.
+   * `Conversion_Targets`: Metadata specifying required actions (e.g., X.com Follows, Whitepaper DLs, Demo Signups).

 * **Output (To Validators):**
    * `Placement_Proof`: A URL or Social Object ID proving where the asset was shared.
-   * `Telemetry_Hash`: A cryptographic hash of the visitor’s Firmographic data.
+   * `Telemetry_Bundle`: A hashed packet containing the visitor’s Firmographic data and the specific "Interest Signal" triggered.
-   * `Signal_Identity`: A ZK-proof (if utilizing SN2) verifying the humanity of the interaction.
+   * `Signal_Identity`: A ZK-proof verifying the humanity and professional context of the interaction.

 ---

 ### Performance Dimensions

-Miners are scored on a multi-dimensional matrix.
-High-performance hardware is less important than **Strategic Accuracy**.
+Miners are scored on a multi-dimensional matrix where **Strategic Accuracy** outweighs raw volume.

-* **Conversion Accuracy (The "Quality" Score):**
+* **Conversion Depth (The "Quality" Score):**
-   * Measured by the ratio of "Total Clicks" to "Verified B2B Leads."
-Miners who drive 10 high-value corporate clicks are ranked higher than miners who drive 10,000 generic bot clicks.
+   * Measured by the miner's ability to move a user down the funnel.
+A "Demo Signup" (Bottom-of-funnel) generates significantly higher rewards than a "Like" (Top-of-funnel).

 * **Targeting Precision (The "Sniper" Score):**
-   * How closely the traffic matches the TAL.
-Success is measured by the **Domain Authority** of the incoming IP addresses.
+   * Success is measured by the **Domain Authority** of the incoming traffic.
+Traffic originating from verified employees of the TAL or their major customers triggers the "Conquest Multiplier."

 * **Response Speed (The "Bounty" Score):**
-   * The latency between a Technographic Signal (e.g., a tech stack change) and the first verified engagement from that account.
+   * The latency between a Technographic Signal (e.g., a competitor tech-stack change) and the first verified engagement from that account.

-* **Brand Safety (The "Reputation" Score):**
+* **Contextual Integrity (The "Reputation" Score):**
-   * Validators use sentiment analysis to ensure the miner’s placement context is professional and not "spammy."
-High "Flag Rates" from target platforms will degrade this score.
+   * Validators use sentiment analysis and platform feedback to ensure the miner’s placement is professional and brand-safe.
+High "Spam" reports or low-quality environments result in score degradation and potential slashing.